 Delayed Gratification: The Secret to Long-Term Success?

-Most of us are familiar with “instant gratification”, a form of desire or temptation that we’ve all experienced (or will experience) at some point in our lives…
+Most of us are familiar with “instant gratification”, a form of desire or temptation that we’ve all experienced at some point in our lives…

 Instant gratification is a positive feeling that results immediately after a given action.
-On a cellular level it’s a temporary rush of dopamine or serotonin (which feels fabulous for a few minutes, but is usually fleeting!).
+On a cellular level, it’s a temporary rush of dopamine or serotonin.
+Of course, it feels fabulous for a few minutes, but is usually fleeting!

-For example, most would agree it’s more enjoyable in the moment to watch TV after school instead of doing homework, but if that behavior is left unchecked for too long, we’re really doing ourselves a disservice (I wish I could have shared this wisdom with my high school self!).
+For example, when I was a kid, I decided more enjoyable in the moment to watch TV after school instead of doing homework. 😉 However, when my choice to watch TV and procrastinate was left unchecked for too long, it didn’t go so well!
+We’re really doing ourselves a disservice when we live a life dominated by instant gratification more often than not.
+(I wish I could have shared this wisdom with my high school self!)

 When faced with temptations, we often need some guidance and incentives in order to hold out and connect to something called “delayed gratification”.
 We also need to know that what we’re holding out for is reliable and worth the wait.